SSDLife FAQ – Frequently Asked Questions

 What will happen when the drive health is 0%?

-Answer: The drive will become read-only.
+Answer: The drive should become read-only.

-Here's the explanation.
+Here’s the explanation.
 As we said, flash memory, which is used to store data in SSDs, has a certain writing limit – 10 000 operations (or 5 000 according to the latest OCZ firmware).
 To be exact, it has not a writing limit, but an erasing limit, though data is erased only when it is written.
 Therefore, an SSD will not be able to write data when its lifetime is over.
 But it will be able to read it.
 Thus, when the drive health is 0%, you will have a read-only drive, you will be able to read all your data, but you will not be able to modify it.
-Kind of extra-large DVD-ROM :)
+Kind of extra-large DVD-ROM 🙂

 Despite the fact that all data must be available for reading and will not disappear, we still recommend that you replace your SSD with a new one when its health gets as low as 10-5% and move some not very important data to the old one.
 And of course, back up your data regularly!